jayvicsanantonio/tracknstick-api/.clinerules/learnings.md

 6.  **Incremental Refactoring:** Tackling the refactoring layer by layer (structure -> controllers -> services/repositories) made the process manageable.
 Trying to change everything at once would have been much harder to debug.
 7.  **Code Formatting Tools:** Integrating ESLint and Prettier early helps maintain consistency and catch minor issues automatically, saving time and effort during development and refactoring.
 8.  **Importance of Clear Commits:** Creating separate commits (and potentially PRs) for distinct stages of the refactoring (e.g., linting setup, structural changes, service layer implementation) makes the history easier to follow and revert if necessary.
+9.  **Environment Variables (`dotenv`):** Using `dotenv` and `.env` files (like `.env.local`) provides a standard and flexible way to manage environment-specific configurations (like database paths, ports) without hardcoding them or committing sensitive information.
+10. **Specific Error Types:** Implementing specific custom error classes (like `DatabaseError`) improves error handling by allowing different layers to catch and handle errors based on their type, providing better context than generic `Error` objects and enabling more controlled responses from the centralized handler.

 ## Challenges Encountered